kavindaperera/pump-it-up-170446l/README.md

 | :---: | :---: |  :---:|
 |32259|22824|4317|

-- Features with `missing` values and `zero` values were indentified.
+- Features with `missing` values and `zero` values were identified.
-- Categorical columns with `high cardinality` were identified.
+- Categorical features with `high cardinality` were identified.
-- Categorical columns with `high correlation `were identified.
+- Features with `high correlation `were identified.

 ## Preprocessing and Feature Engineering